 There are many circumstances and events that lead to someone drowning.
 The RNLI and other water safety organisations define this as the drowning chain.
-This series of events is made up of a lack of understanding, information, protection, ability to cope, supervision and ultimately rescue.
-The RNLI’s activities focus on interrupting that chain at every stage.
+This series of events is made up of a lack of understanding, information, protection, ability to cope, supervision and ultimately the rescue.
+RNLI activities focus on interrupting that chain at every stage.
 Community safety is core to the RNLI’s operations and underpins the aim to halve drowning in the UK and Ireland by 2024.

 Frankie Horne - Fishing Safety Manager, RNLI

 Frankie has been a commercial fishermen for 38 years.